TriumphLLC/Blend4Web/deploy/doc/en/_sources/camera.txt

 .. note::

-    If you need to change only some aspects of the camera's behavior, you can you the methods described below.
+    If you need to change only some aspects of the camera's behavior, you can use the methods described below.

 Translation and Rotation
 ------------------------